Nitronoised/Photographer-Website/README.md

 # Photographer-s-website

-A classical landing page for photographers
+### A responsive photographer's business page displays info and portfolio with multiple pages and animations